MarietteViladomat/Amphibian-Skin-Microbiome-Bd-Inhibitory-taxa/README.md

    4. Generate final results in CSV format.
 Files named "results_woodham_60" & "results_woodham_60_counts_proportions_fractions"

    5. The output table "results_woodham_60_counts_proportions_fractions" was used to produce the publication plots.

+   6. Calculate log-ratio metric for each sample and perform statistical analysisi: Kruskall-Wallis, post-hoc Dunn test and paired-wise Wilcoxon a) between sample types and b) between Bd status within frog species